val3rkq/Weather/README.md

 # Weather App
 The Weather Flutter App is a versatile and user-friendly mobile application developed with the Flutter framework.
 This app provides real-time weather information for any location around the world, empowering users with accurate weather forecasts and current conditions.
+This app has Hive Datebase.
+I also used HTTP-library for getting weather data from openweathermap.org.

 ## Features
 - Real-time Weather Data: Get up-to-the-minute weather updates for any location.